onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 **F1_N02 Semantic Grounding Mismatch**

-But the default flagship version should stay centered on retrieval-anchor drift.
+But the flagship teaching version stays centered on retrieval-anchor drift.

 ---

-## 3. Why not neighbor ❌
+## 3. Why not F5 first

 The main tempting neighboring cut is **F5**.